astrowonk/DC-Metro-Pi-Speaker/README.md

 I also used homebrew to install the latest python 2.7.11, and for that matter, git.

+## MacOS X speech

-One day, I will attempt to add the ability to use the built-in MacOS X "say" command via subprocess on OS X to speak the text, rather than gTTS.
+I have added the ability to use the built-in MacOS X "say" command via subprocess on OS X to speak the text, rather than gTTS.
+Use the --osx flag on the command line.
+No MP3 or Wave will be generated.